-Soybean (Glycine max (L.) Merrill) is known as Chinese pea which belongs to family leguminaceae and sub family Papilionaceae.
-It is one of the most important pulse and oilseed crop grown in kharif which becomes a miracle crop of 20th century and often designated as "Gold bean".
-It has the vital importance in Indian Agriculture, but also plays a decisive role in oil economy of India.
+Soybean (Glycine max (L.) Merrill) known as Chinese pea belonging to the family leguminaceae and sub family Papilionaceae is one of the most important pulse and oilseed crop grown in kharif in the state of Maharashtra.
+This particular crop is considered as a miracle crop of 20th century and often designated as "Gold bean".
+It's vital importance in Indian Agriculture, is due to the decisive role in oil economy of India.
 It is the cheapest and main source of dietary protein of majority vegetarian Indians.
 Soybean seed consists of 18-25 per cent oil and 30-50 per cent protein (Vahedi 2011).
 It is preferable for human nutrition due to its high protein content.
 It has been recognized as a potential supplementary source of edible oil.
 It is also highly adaptable to varying soil and climatic conditions, giving fairly high yield compared to other pulse crops.
-It is a good source of its flavones and therefore it helps in preventing heart diseases, cancer and HIVs (Kumar 2007).
+It is a good source of its flavones and therefore, it helps in preventing heart diseases, cancer and HIVs (Kumar 2007).
 It helps in reducing the protein malnutrition and increasing the oil production.
+Hence, for the utmost care and concern on human health the crop is chosen for consumption as edible oil in the state.